TheCreator69/UnitaleCrashCourseMods/README.md

 Tutorial 7 | Animation basics
 Tutorial 8 | Music and sound basics
-Tutorial 9 (coming soon) | Fixing common errors Tutorial 10 (coming soon) | Text effects
+Tutorial 9 (coming soon) | Fixing common errors Tutorial 10 (coming soon) | How to continue forward
-Tutorial 11 (coming soon) | The Script object
-Tutorial 12 (coming soon) | How to write a complex feature yourself

 ## How to Download
 Downloading the mods for yourself is super easy!\